The Ricci curvature on simplicial complexes: Preliminaries

 \subsection{Laplacian on simplicial complexes}

-In this section, we present several definitions on simplicial complexes, including the Laplacian and the Ricci curvature on simplicial complexes.
+In this section, we present several definitions of simplicial complexes, including the Laplacian and the Ricci curvature of simplicial complexes.
 An {\em abstract simplicial complex} $K$ is a collection of subsets of a finite set $V$ that is closed under inclusion.
 An {\em $i$-face} of $K$ is an element of cardinality $i+1$, and $S_{i}(K)$ denotes the set of all $i$-faces of $K$.
 A face $F$ is said to be {\em oriented} if we choose an ordering on its vertices, and an oriented face $F$ is denoted by $[F]$.
-The faces that are maximal under inclusion are called {\em facets}, and a simplicial complex $K$ is said to be {\em pure} if all the facets have the same dimension.
-For any $i$-face $F$, the {\em dimension} of $F$ is $i$, and the dimension of $K$ is the maximal dimensions of the faces in $K$.
-The $i$-th chain group $C_{i}(K, \mathbb{R})$ of $K$ with coefficients in $\mathbb{R}$ is a vector space over the real field $\mathbb{R}$ with basis $B_{i}(K, \mathbb{R})=\left\{ [F] \mid F \in S_{i}(K) \right\}$, and the $i$-th co-chain group $C^{i}(K, \mathbb{R})$ is defined as the dual of the $i$-th chain group. \begin{defn} For the co-chain groups, the {\em simplicial co-boundary maps} \\ $\delta_{i} : C^{i}(K, \mathbb{R}) \to C^{i+1}(K, \mathbb{R})$, $i \geq -1$, are defined by
+The faces that are maximal under inclusion are called {\em facets}, and a simplicial complex $K$ is said to be {\em pure} if all facets have the same dimensions.
+For any $i$-face $F$, the {\em dimension} of $F$ is $i$, and the dimension of $K$ is the maximum dimension of the faces in $K$.
+The $i$-th chain group $C_{i}(K, \mathbb{R})$ of $K$ with coefficients in $\mathbb{R}$ is a vector space over the real field $\mathbb{R}$ with basis $B_{i}(K, \mathbb{R})=\left\{ [F] \mid F \in S_{i}(K) \right\}$, and the $i$-th co-chain group $C^{i}(K, \mathbb{R})$ is defined as the dual of the $i$-th chain group. \begin{defn} For the cochain groups, the {\em simplicial coboundary maps} \\ $\delta_{i} : C^{i}(K, \mathbb{R}) \to C^{i+1}(K, \mathbb{R})$, $i \geq -1$, are defined by